-As of December 31, 2016, we were in compliance with all of our covenants under our revolving credit facility.
-As of December 31, 2016, we had outstanding borrowings under our revolving credit facility of \$685.4 million, \$414.6 million of borrowing base availability and, subject to compliance with the applicable financial covenants, available borrowing capacity of \$152.3 million.
+As of December 31, 2017, we were in compliance with all of our covenants under our revolving credit facility.
+As of December 31, 2017, we had outstanding borrowings under our revolving credit facility of \$782.9 million, \$272.1 million of borrowing base availability and, subject to compliance with the applicable financial covenants, available borrowing capacity of \$101.6 million.
 The borrowing base consists of eligible accounts receivable, inventory and compression units.
-Financial covenants permit a maximum leverage ratio of (A) 5.75 to 1.0 as of the end of the fiscal quarter ending December 31, 2016, (B) 5.50 to 1.0 as of the end of the respective fiscal quarters ending March 31, 2017 and June 30, 2017, (C) 5.25 to 1.0 as of the end of the respective fiscal quarters ending September 30, 2017 and December 31, 2017 and (D) 5.00 to 1.0 thereafter.
-As of February 9, 2017, we had outstanding borrowings of \$688.6 million.
-We expect to remain in compliance with our covenants throughout 2017.
-If our current cash flow projections prove to be inaccurate, we expect to be able to remain in compliance with such financial covenants by one or more of the following actions: issue equity in conjunction with the acquisition of another business; issue equity in a public or private offering; request a modification of our covenants from our bank group; reduce distributions from our current distribution rate or obtain an equity infusion pursuant to the terms of our revolving credit facility.
+One of the financial covenants under our revolving credit facility permits a maximum leverage ratio of (A) 5.25 to 1.0 as of the end of the fiscal quarter ending December 31, 2017 and (B) 5.00 to 1.0 thereafter.
+As of February 8, 2018, we had outstanding borrowings of \$815.0 million.
+We expect to remain in compliance with our covenants throughout 2018.
+If our current cash flow projections prove to be inaccurate, we expect to be able to remain in compliance with such financial covenants by one or more of the following actions: issue debt and equity securities in conjunction with the acquisition of another business; issue equity in a public or private offering; request a modification of our covenants from our bank group; reduce distributions from our current distribution rate or obtain an equity infusion pursuant to the terms of our revolving credit facility.

-For a detailed description of our revolving credit facility including the covenants and restrictions contained therein, please refer to Note 7 to our consolidated financial statements.
+For a more detailed description of our revolving credit facility including the covenants and restrictions contained therein, please refer to Note 7 to our consolidated financial statements.